-With this movement, the nation’s traditional views on marriage, relationships and sexuality are changing.
-Thank you 2018, for welcoming a generation of single, independent, confident Chinese women; exploring and embracing their feminine powers.
+With the lingerie movement growing exponentially, China’s traditional views on marriage, relationships and sexuality are changing.
+Thank you 2019, for welcoming a generation of single, independent, confident Chinese women; exploring and embracing their feminine powers.

 Featured Image: Courtesy of The End Lingerie IG starring @xin.e .Photography by @marietomanova.
 You can find the brand at Chop Suey Club NYC!

 Edited by Elsbeth van Paridon for Temper Magazine

 Copyright@Temper Magazine, 2019.
 All rights reserved